Skip to content

 Availability zones (AZs)

-An Availability Zone (AZ) is a Kubernetes cluster on which Superphenix is deployed.
-That cluster runs the full SPX stack: hypervisor, software-defined network, and storage.
+An Availability Zone (AZ) a logical groupment of Kubernetes cluster on which Superphenix is deployed.
 A single AZ may span multiple datacenters (e.g. a stretched cluster), so one AZ is a logical unit of availability, not necessarily a single physical site.

 Regions